This post was written by Kymberly Johnson, a Newfield graduate of the Coaching for Personal & Professional Mastery program.

-A lifetime of climbing mountains and engaging with the wilderness has taught me the power of awareness, centered presence, and skill in action, all of which inform my Coaching with Leaders facing the global challenges of our times.
-Who must we be, what capacities must we embody to be that eye of the storm, to be able to navigate and innovate responsibly in the midst of chaos and change?
-Through Coaching and Facilitation, I partner with Leaders to create impact in such a world - to lead from an ever widening mindset, to build trusting relationships professionally and personally, and to command an emotionally and conversationally intelligent way of being that inspires cultures of trust, connection and innovation.
-As a coach certified to bring the art and science of "Conversational Intelligence" to the world, I work with Leaders to become masterful in conversations - "Change your conversations and you change your life and business."
-(Judith Glaser) My exploration of human potential continues to be a life long journey.
-From founding and directing the Animas Valley Waldorf School, to co-leading Vision Quests in the wilderness, to delivering performance and leadership training for culture change in organizations, I bring extensive experience in human transformation and performance to everyone I coach.
-In 2000 I became certified as a Co-Active Coach with the Coaches Training Institute, was certified and became a Program Coach and Ontological Coach Trainer with the Newfield Network in 2003, and am a Coaching Excellence in Organizations Executive Coach from the Institute for Generative Leadership.
-Holding the designation of Professional Certified Coach with the International Coach Federation, I have supported Leaders in organizations including The National Park Service, UPS, The LA Times, Texas Department of Transportation, NASA JPL, Ecotech Engineering, Assurant and more.
-Fueled by an inspired and adventuresome spirit, I stay engaged with my beloved earth and her peoples in climbing mountains, backcountry skiing, hiking and exploring cultures in far away lands.
+Through coaching and facilitation, Kymberly Johnson partners with leaders to create impact in such a world – to lead from an ever widening mindset, to build trusting relationships professionally and personally, and to command an emotionally and conversationally intelligent way of being that inspires cultures of trust, connection and innovation.
+As a coach certified to bring the art and science of “Conversational Intelligence” to the world, she works with leaders to become masterful in conversations.
+From founding and directing the Animas Valley Waldorf School, to co-leading Vision Quests in the wilderness, to delivering performance and leadership training for culture change in organizations, Kymberly brings extensive experience in human transformation and performance to everyone I coach.
+In 2000, she became certified as a Co-Active Coach with the Coaches Training Institute, was certified and became a Program Coach and Ontological Coach Trainer with the Newfield Network in 2003, and is a Coaching Excellence in Organizations Executive Coach from the Institute for Generative Leadership.
+Holding the designation of Professional Certified Coach with the International Coach Federation, she has supported leaders in organizations, including The National Park Service, UPS, The LA Times, Texas Department of Transportation, NASA JPL, Ecotech Engineering, Assurant and more..